Gruzzly-bear/The-Den/TwitterBot/README.md

 # Designed, Maintained and updated by Gruzzly
 # Executable included for those who wish to use it.

+# 1.0.2 07/31/2021
+Refactored code
+Updated to fit the updated Tweepy module

 # 1.0.1 7/13/2020
 Improved code readability